Holliston, Saskatoon: Government and politics

 Holliston exists within the federal electoral district of Saskatoon—Grasswood.
 It is currently represented by Kevin Waugh of the Conservative Party of Canada, first elected in 2015.

 Provincially, the area is divided by Louise Avenue and Isabella Street into the constituencies of Saskatoon Churchill-Wildwood and Saskatoon Eastview.
-Saskatoon Churchill-Wildwood is currently represented by Lisa Lambert of the Saskatchewan Party since 2016.
+Saskatoon Churchill-Wildwood is currently represented by Keith Jorgenson of the Saskatchewan New Democratic Party since 2024.
 Saskatoon Eastview is currently represented by Matt Love of the Saskatchewan New Democratic Party since 2020.

 In Saskatoon's non-partisan municipal politics, Holliston lies within ward 6.
-It is represented by Councillor Cynthia Block, first elected in 2016.
+It is represented by Councillor Jasmine Parker, first elected in 2024.